 WANT TO KNOW MORE?

 Want to get more information?
-Visit the 2016 North Dakota Crash Summary by clicking here.
+Visit the 2016 North Dakota Crash Summary.

-Want to remember a loved on that died in a traffic crash?
-Families are invited to create memorials about their loved ones who died in crashes on North Dakota roads by clicking here.
+Want to remember a loved on that died in a motor vehicle crash?
+Families are invited to create memorials about their loved ones who died in crashes on North Dakota roads.

 Want to get involved in motor vehicle crash prevention?
-Join our North Dakota Traffic Safety Partner Network by clicking here.
+Join our Vision Zero Partner Network.

 Working together, we can save lives!